Arungthub/Plant-Disease-project-CNN-/README.md

 For demonstration purposes, the trained CNN model is deployed using a **Streamlit web application**.
 The application allows users to:

-* Upload a plant leaf image
+* Upload a plant leaf image (Download image from test data )
 * Automatically detect plant type
 * Identify the disease
 * Display confidence score